FAFF0x/gen1recomp/README.md

 # Pokémon Recomp

-A collection of mods for the **original Pokémon R/B/Y** designed to make the game more modern, accessible, and content-rich.
+A collection of mods for the **original Pokémon Red** designed to make the game more modern, accessible, and content-rich.

 All mods are available in the repository: